What is coronavirus?

 - Increase the amount of fresh air by opening your windows or adjusting the air conditioning.

 - Hold meetings via video conferencing or phone call if possible.

 If you develop symptoms within 14 days of last contact with a confirmed COVID-19 case or returning to Australia, you should seek medical attention.
 Your doctor will tell you if you need to get tested.

 Where can I get support to stop smoking?

 Quitline will continue to support you via telephone and webchat.
-The counselling support service remains active and available Monday to Friday 8.30am to 8.00pm and Saturdays 2.00pm to 5.00pm.
 Our friendly staff are here to be a part of your quit smoking journey during these difficult times.
 You can register for a call-back anytime at https://quitlinesa.org.au/request-a-callback/.